JMcB17/snakeboxed/README.md

 # snakeboxed
-Simple Discord bot for snekbox (Python code execution), self-host or use a global instance.
+Simple Discord bot for snekbox (sandboxed Python code execution), self-host or use a global instance.

 Work in progress